MicrosoftDocs/PowerShell-Docs/gallery/psget/module/PreReleaseModule.md

 ---

 # Prerelease Module Versions
 Starting with version 1.5.0, PowerShellGet and the PowerShell Gallery provide support for tagging versions greater than 1.0.0 as a prerelease.
+Prior to this feature, prerelease items were limited to having a version beginning with 0.
 The goal of these features is to provide greater support for [SemVer v1.0.0](http://semver.org/spec/v1.0.0.html) versioning convention without breaking backwards compatibility with PowerShell versions 3 and above, or existing versions of PowerShellGet.
 This topic focuses on the module-specific features.
 The equivalent features for scripts are in the [Prerelease Versions of Scripts](../script/PrereleaseScript) topic.
 Using these features, publishers can identify a module or script as version 2.5.0-alpha, and later release a production-ready version 2.5.0 that supersedes the prerelease version.

 At a high level, the prerelease module features include:

-* Adding a PrereleaseString string to the PSData section of the module manifest identifies the module as a prerelease version.
+* Adding a Prerelease string to the PSData section of the module manifest identifies the module as a prerelease version.
 When the module is published to the PowerShell Gallery, this data is extracted from the manifest, and used to identify prerelease items.
 * Acquiring prerelease items requires adding -AllowPrerelease flag to the PowerShellGet commands Find-Module, Install-Module, Update-Module, and Save-Module.
 If the flag is not specified, prerelease items will not be shown.
-* Module versions displayed by Find-Module, Get-InstalledModule, and in the PowerShell Gallery will be displayed as a single string with the PrereleaseString appended, as in 2.5.0-alpha.
+* Module versions displayed by Find-Module, Get-InstalledModule, and in the PowerShell Gallery will be displayed as a single string with the Prerelease string appended, as in 2.5.0-alpha.

 Details for the features are included below.